davidyuan666/LabelsClassifier4News/README.md

 ## Project Overview
 LabelsClassifier4News is a machine learning project specifically designed for multi-label news classification.
 This project implements various text classification models, including BERT-based deep learning models and traditional models like TextCNN, capable of performing multi-label classification predictions on news text.

-This project serves as the implementation for the scientific report research paper:

-**"Qwens vs. TextCNN, BERT: Multi-label News Classification for Mobile Apps"**

 ## Key Features
 - Supports text classification using pre-trained models like BERT and Chinese RoBERTa